Mighty Mouse: Cultural influences

 In the book Astro Boy Essays, author Frederik L. Schodt quotes Japanese animator Osamu Tezuka as saying that Mighty Mouse was the influence that inspired him to name his well-known character Mighty Atom (also known as Astro Boy).
 He also chose to imitate Mighty Mouse's signature flying pose with one arm stretched ahead with a clenched fist.

 Mighty Mouse was planned to make a cameo in the deleted scene "Acme's Funeral" from the 1988 film Who Framed Roger Rabbit.

 Mighty Mouse was featured on famed guitarist Tom Scholz's Les Paul guitar.

 Sacramento hard rock band Tesla released a song titled "Mighty Mouse" on their 2004 album Into the Now.

-As part of Andy Kaufman's act, he would play the Mighty Mouse theme while standing perfectly still and lip-sync only the line "Here I come to save the day" with great enthusiasm; a 1975 performance of this act on Saturday Night Live is recreated in the 1999 biopic Man on the Moon, and the 2024 film Saturday Night.
+As part of Andy Kaufman's act, he would play the Mighty Mouse theme while standing in place, then lip-sync only the line "Here I come to save the day" with great enthusiasm.
+A 1975 performance of this act on Saturday Night Live is recreated in the 1999 biopic Man on the Moon and the 2024 film Saturday Night.